 All the ideas in each paragraph and the entire essay should be arranged in a way that makes logical sense.

 The following tasks do not have to be done in order.
 In fact, mixing up the order might help you focus better.
 Look at one of the body paragraphs, then skip back to the introduction, then skip forward to the conclusion, then do a different body paragraph.
 That way, your mind can focus on one segment at a time.

 - Read the introductory paragraph.
 Ask yourself if it is as strong as you can make it.
 Is it engaging?
-Is the thesis clearly stated in the introduction?
+Is the thesis clearly stated?

 - Read the topic sentence of each body paragraph and ask yourself if it is tied to the thesis.

-- Then read each body paragraph and ask yourself if you have provided adequate details and examples to explain the topic sentence, without repeating yourself.
+- Read each body paragraph and ask yourself if you have provided adequate details and examples to explain the topic sentence, without repeating yourself.

-- Check to be sure the body paragraphs are logically organized.
+- Be sure the body paragraphs are logically organized.
 Read the three topic sentences, one after the other, and ask yourself if the order is effective.
 Would your point be clearer if you changed the order?

 - Read the concluding paragraph.
 Does it provide a sense of closure rather than just repeating what has already been said?